Palace of Justice siege

 The Palace of Justice siege was a 1985 attack on the Supreme Court of Colombia, in which members of the leftist M-19 guerrilla group took over the Palace of Justice in Bogotá and held the Supreme Court hostage, intending to hold a trial against President Belisario Betancur.
 The guerrilla group called themselves the "Iván Marino Ospina Company" after an M-19 commander who had been killed by the Colombian military on 28 August 1985.
-Hours later, after a military raid, the incident left almost half of the twenty-five Supreme Court Justices dead.
+Hours later, after a military raid, the incident had left almost half of the twenty-five Supreme Court Justices dead.